-Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
-(Core) IV.C.
-Curriculum Organization and Fellow Experiences IV.C.1.
+- IV.C.
+Curriculum Organization and Fellow Experiences - IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
 These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
-(Core) IV.C.1.a) Rotations must be of sufficient length to provide longitudinal relationships with faculty members to allow for meaningful assessment and feedback.
-(Core) IV.C.1.b) Rotations must be structured to allow fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
-(Core) IV.C.1.c) Schedules must be structured to minimize conflicting inpatient and outpatient responsibilities.
-(Core) IV.C.2.
+(Core) - IV.C.1.a) Rotations must be of sufficient length to provide longitudinal relationships with faculty members to allow for meaningful assessment and feedback.
+(Core) - IV.C.1.b) Rotations must be structured to allow fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
+(Core) - IV.C.1.c) Schedules must be structured to minimize conflicting inpatient and outpatient responsibilities.
+(Core) - IV.C.2.
 The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
-(Core) IV.C.3.
-The program must be structured to provide clinical experiences in each of the 24 months of the educational program.
-(Core) IV.C.4.
-Fellows must attend an outpatient clinic weekly to provide follow-up care for patients.
-(Core) IV.C.4.a) Each fellow must see four to eight patients per week, including patients being evaluated before or after clinical cardiac electrophysiology procedures.
-(Core) IV.C.5.
-The educational program must provide fellows with individualized educational experiences to allow them to participate in opportunities relevant to their future practice or to further skill/competence development in the foundational educational experiences of the subspecialty.
-(Core)
+(Core) - IV.C.3.
+At least 11 of the 12 months of the program must be devoted to inpatient and ambulatory clinical experiences.
+(Core) - IV.C.4.
+Fellows must participate in the interdisciplinary care of patients of all ages that incorporates aspects of basic science, epidemiology, family medicine, internal medicine, neurology, pediatrics, psychiatry, and surgery.
+(Detail) - IV.C.5.
+Clinical experience should include evaluation and follow-up of hospitalized sleep disorder patients.
+(Detail) - IV.C.6.
+Clinical Experience with Continuity Ambulatory Patients - IV.C.6.a) Fellows must have a continuity ambulatory clinic experience to develop a continuous healing relationship with patients for whom they provide sleep medicine care.
+This continuity experience should expose fellows to the breadth and depth of the subspecialty.
+(Core) - IV.C.6.b) This experience should average at least one half-day each week.